emscape2/CE-Character_Creator/README.md

 Actions for first patch:
-- four extra characters
 V ruffian description contains too many caracters.
 V world sprites for all characters
+- four extra characters
-- heads on statue when finishing the expedition for any char
-- remove the "character creation" status after the process is done.
+- heads on statue when finishing the expedition for any char V remove the "character creation" status after the process is done.
-- preview icons for all perks (for in the perk selection meaning)
+- preview icons for all perks (for in the perk selection screen)